directus-labs/guest-authoring/writing-guidelines.md

 ### Images

+Make sure images are in your post's directory.

 All images must have alt text.
 Alt text is a brief description of what is happening in an image, used by screen readers for those with vision difficulties as well as search engines.
 Consider what is important to highlight to a user who may not be able to see the graphic.

 Screenshots should be captured in the highest-quality possible, as images (by default) are displayed in articles at the full width of the article.